January 27, 2010

 READ IT | BUY IT

 3) RALPH, in Hugo Gernsback’s Ralph 124C 41+: A Romance of the Year 2660 (Stratford Co.: Boston, 1923.
 Serialized in Modern Electrics, 1911-12.)
 Ralph One-to-foresee-for-an-other (get it?) is a great American scientist, and a superior type; the “plus” at the end of his name proves it.
-Though we’re told he’s got an impressive physique and “gigantic mind,” we never learn what makes him tick, or how he feels about his inferiors.
-The only thing that Gernsback, a pioneering SF magazine publisher after whom SF’s Hugo awards were named, cares to write about is the technical marvels he’s dreamed up.
-This grown-up Edisonade lurches from one future-tech showcase to another: fluorescent lights, microfilm, radar, television, even a Hypnobioscope that allows you to avoid subscribing to newspapers in your sleep.
+But what kind of big-headed superman story is this, anyway?
 The polar fleece-wearing citizens of solar-powered, geothermally heated New York don’t fear or resent Ralph; in fact, they’ve erected a glass-and-steelonium luxury tower for him in Union Square.
 Ralph isn’t an evil genius; he’s something of a bore, and so is his techno-utopian society.
 Except maybe when his girlfriend is kidnapped by a Martian!
 Despite the wooden prose and juvenile adventure, this Edisonade is worth a read because of all the technology it accurately predicts: e.g., fluorescent lights, microfilm, radar, television.
 Also, I suspect that we’re on the cusp of seeing the Hypnobioscope, which allows you to avoid subscribing to newspapers in your sleep, hit the Apple Store.